protontypes/open-sustainable-technology/README.md

 - [sup3r](https://github.com/NREL/sup3r) - The Super Resolution for Renewable Resource Data software uses generative adversarial networks to create synthetic high-resolution wind and solar spatiotemporal data from coarse low-resolution inputs.
 - [atlite](https://github.com/PyPSA/atlite) - Light-weight version of Aarhus RE Atlas for converting weather data to power systems data.

-### Energy Data Accessibility and Integration
-- [OpenNEM](https://github.com/opennem/opennem-fe) - Aims to make the wealth of public Australian Electricity Market data more accessible to a wider audience.
-- [The Public Utility Data Liberation Project](https://github.com/catalyst-cooperative/pudl) - Makes the US' energy data easier to access and use.
-- [Open Data Access Tools](https://github.com/openEDI/open-data-access-tools) - Aims to improve and automate access to high-value energy datasets across the U.S. Department of Energy's programs, offices, and national laboratories, and help researchers and industry to accelerate analysis and advance innovation.
-- [Power Station Dictionary](https://github.com/OSUKED/Power-Station-Dictionary) - A power station dictionary that enables mapping between various naming conventions and associated plant metadata.
-- [powerplantmatching](https://github.com/PyPSA/powerplantmatching) - A toolset for cleaning, standardizing and combining multiple power plant databases.
-- [TransitionZero Python Client](https://github.com/transition-zero/tz-client) - This Python Client gives programmatic access to all the functionality of TransitionZero, a not-for-profit set to decarbonise energy systems by supporting global businesses and emerging market governments with open, granular and accessible data.
-- [entsoe-py](https://github.com/EnergieID/entsoe-py) - A Python client for the ENTSO-E API (European Network of Transmission System Operators for Electricity).
-- [pyEIA](https://github.com/thomastu/pyEIA) - An Energy Information Administration API Python client for researchers who need data.
-- [EIA](https://github.com/ropensci/eia) - An R package wrapping the US Energy Information Administration open data API.
-- [eiapy](https://github.com/systemcatch/eiapy) - A simple wrapper for the U.S. Energy Information Administration API.
-- [feo-client](https://github.com/transition-zero/feo-client) - Crafted for energy systems modellers seeking access to data for nodes, assets, technologies, as well as the data supporting models and scenarios published by TransitionZero.
-- [EIAdata](https://github.com/Matt-Brigida/EIAdata) - Provides programmatic access to the Energy Information Administration's API.
-- [PowerGenome](https://github.com/PowerGenome/PowerGenome) - A tool to quickly and easily create inputs for power systems models.
-- [conventional power plants](https://github.com/Open-Power-System-Data/conventional_power_plants) - Contains data on conventional power plants for Germany as well as other selected European countries.
-The data include individual power plants with their technical characteristics.
-- [Open Power System Data](https://open-power-system-data.org/data-sources) - A list of primary data sources that are helpful for power system modeling of Europe.
-- [time series](https://github.com/Open-Power-System-Data/time_series) - Contains scripts that compile time series data of the European power system.
-- [Power grid frequency data base](https://osf.io/by5hu/) - This data set contains precisely time stamped (GPS referenced) frequency data from several power grids around the world in one second resolution and 1 hour excerpts of raw data.
-- [gridstatus](https://github.com/kmax12/gridstatus) - Provides standardized API to access energy data from the major Independent System Operators in the United States.
-- [ElexonDataPortal](https://github.com/OSUKED/ElexonDataPortal) - Wrapper for the Balancing Mechanism Reporting Service API to balance power flowing on to and off from the electricity Transmission System in Great Britain.
-- [NYISOToolkit](https://github.com/m4rz910/NYISOToolkit) - A collection of modules for accessing power system data, generating statistics, and creating visualizations from the New York Independent System Operator.
-- [Global Power Plant Database](https://github.com/wri/global-power-plant-database) - A comprehensive, global and open source database of power plants.
-- [GeoNuclearData](https://github.com/cristianst85/GeoNuclearData) - Database with information about Nuclear Power Plants worldwide.
-- [UKgrid](https://github.com/RamiKrispin/UKgrid) - An R data package with the UK National Grid historical demand for electricity between April 2005 and October 2019.
-- [ESIOS](https://github.com/SanPen/ESIOS) - Comprehensive library to access the Spanish electricity market entity in Python.
-- [energy-data](https://github.com/owid/energy-data) - Data on global energy consumption (primary energy, per capita, and growth rates), energy mix, electricity mix and other relevant metrics.
-- [EnergyData.Info](https://energydata.info/) - An open data platform from the World Bank Group providing access to datasets and data analytics that are relevant to the energy sector.
-- [The FfE Open Data Portal](http://opendata.ffe.de/) - Offers an overview of free datasets for modelling energy demand and generation.
-- [open-MaStR](https://github.com/OpenEnergyPlatform/open-MaStR) - Download and process German energy data from BNetzA database Marktstammdatenregister.
-- [Energy System Technology Data](https://github.com/PyPSA/technology-data) - Compilation of assumptions about energy system technologies such as cost, efficiency and lifetime that can be read by energy system modelling software.

-### Building Energy Monitoring
-- [Open Energy Dashboard](https://github.com/OpenEnergyDashboard/OED) - Open Energy Dashboard is a user-friendly way to display energy information from smart energy meter.
-- [Emoncms](https://github.com/emoncms/emoncms) - A powerful open source web application for processing, logging and visualizing energy, temperature and other environmental data.
-- [Open Energy View](https://github.com/JPHutchins/open-energy-view) - The goal of this project is to analyze and present resource consumption data to users empowering them to conserve and save money.
-- [Green Monitoring Stack](https://github.com/cisco-open/green-monitoring) - An open-source stack that monitors the network, data center (compute / storage) infrastructure, third-party devices and external sources to understand the energy consumption and its relation to traffic and bandwidth, the cost and the carbon footprint at various levels of granularity.
-- [FlexMeasures](https://github.com/FlexMeasures/flexmeasures) - A platform for building energy flexibility services with forecasting and scheduling, written in Python & offering a USEF-conform API.
-- [OpenEMS](https://github.com/OpenEMS/openems) - Open Source Energy Management System.
-- [SolarNetwork](https://github.com/SolarNetwork/solarnetwork-node) - Flexible platform for the monitoring and control of energy assets, meters, sensors, weather stations, EV chargers, market pricing, load optimization, and more.
-- [emonpi](https://github.com/openenergymonitor/emonpi) - The OpenEnergyMonitor system has the capability to monitor electrical energy use / generation, temperature and humidity.
-- [EmonLib](https://github.com/openenergymonitor/EmonLib) - Arduino Energy Monitoring Library.
-- [STM32 Energy Monitoring](https://github.com/openenergymonitor/STM32) - The following resources are a work in progress guide to using the STM32 platform for energy monitoring, being written as part of development work into the next generation of OpenEnergyMonitor hardware.
-- [OpenSmartMeter](https://github.com/EnAccess/OpenSmartMeter) - Low-cost & OEM agnostic GSM prepaid smart energy meter with a customizable API.
-- [EHMASS](https://github.com/davidusb-geek/emhass) - Energy Management for Home Assistant, is a Python module designed to optimize your home energy interfacing with Home Assistant.
-- [PowerCalc](https://github.com/bramstroker/homeassistant-powercalc) - Custom component for Home Assistant to estimate the power consumption (as virtual meters) of lights, fans, smart speakers and other devices, which don't have a built-in power meter.
-- [homeassistant-alphaESS](https://github.com/CharlesGillanders/homeassistant-alphaESS) - Monitor your energy generation, storage, and usage data using the official Open API from Alpha ESS.
-- [eemeter](https://github.com/openeemeter/eemeter) - An open source Python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.

-### Load and Demand Forecasting
-- [tell](https://github.com/IMMM-SFA/tell) - An open-source Python package to model future hourly total electricity loads.
-- [load_forecasting](https://github.com/pyaf/load_forecasting) - Load forecasting on Delhi area electric power load using ARIMA, RNN, LSTM and GRU models.
-- [draf](https://github.com/DrafProject/draf) - Analysis and decision support framework for local multi-energy hubs focusing on demand response.
-- [OpenSTEF](https://github.com/OpenSTEF/openstef) - A Python package which is used to make short term forecasts for the energy sector.
-- [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) - Official reinforcement learning environment for demand response and load shaping.
-- [disaggregator](https://github.com/DemandRegioTeam/disaggregator) - A set of tools for processing of spatial and temporal disaggregations of demands of electricity, heat and natural gas.
-- [demandlib](https://github.com/oemof/demandlib) - With the demandlib you can create power and heat profiles for various sectors by scaling them to your desired demand.

-### Energy Policy
-- [Energy Policy Simulator](https://github.com/EnergyInnovation/eps-us) - The open-source United States Energy Policy Simulator estimates environmental and economic impacts of hundreds of climate and energy policies.
-- [Open Energy Tracker](https://gitlab.com/diw-evu/oet/openenergytracker) - An open data platform for monitoring and visualizing energy policy targets.
-- [EMILE](https://github.com/cityssm/EMILE) - An application to aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.
-- [AMIRIS](https://gitlab.com/dlr-ve/esy/amiris/amiris) - An agent-based simulation of electricity markets and their actors enabling researchers to analyse and evaluate energy policy instruments and their impact on the actors.

 ## Consumption
 ### Buildings and Heating